pedrolopes-ilv/react-vue-module-federation/README.md

 In order to mount the remote component within Vue 2, i utilized Vuery legacy library (VueReactCombined), which provides support for this version of VueJs.

-To use it, follow the vite.config.js configurarion steps provided in the documentation: https://github.com/gloriasoft/vuereact-combined
+To use it, follow the vite.config.js configuration steps provided in the documentation: https://github.com/gloriasoft/vuereact-combined

 After finishing the configuration, you will import your component in the following format:
 ```vue